Upravit

 Important

-When you implement styling to your code components using CSS, ensure that the CSS is scoped to your control using the automatically generated CSS classes applied to the container DIV element for your component.
+When you implement styling to your code components by using CSS, ensure that the CSS is scoped to your control by using the automatically generated CSS classes applied to the container DIV element for your component.

-If using a third-party CSS framework, use a version of that framework that is already namespaced or otherwise wrap that framework in a namespace manually either by hand or using a CSS preprocessor.
+If you're using a third-party CSS framework, use a version of that framework that is already namespaced or otherwise wrap that framework in a namespace manually either by hand or by using a CSS preprocessor.

 1. Create a new css subfolder under the LinearInputControl folder.